SciCompKL/CoDiPack/documentation/user/Migration.md

    general meaning of what the gradient data always has been, the identifier of the active types for the reverse tapes.
    This naming makes now less sence for the forward mode, but in general it should improve the understandability.

-None comprehensive list of major user interface changes.
+Incomplete list of major user interface changes.
 | CoDiPack 1.9 | CoDiPack 2.0 |
 |:--------|:--------|
 | ActiveReal | ActiveType |